-To perform this operation, your authority level must be one of the following:
+To perform this operation, you must have one of the following authority levels:

 To configure a system port, complete the following steps:

 - 1. In the navigation area, expand System Service Aids and click Serial Port Setup.
 Two sections are displayed.
 The first section is labeled S1, which is the system port that is used with the call-home feature.
 The second section is labeled S2, which is the system port that is used with the call-in feature. - 2.
 Modify the appropriate fields in the S1 and S2 sections.